microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notification-in-Microsoft-Teams-overview.md

 ## Change notificaiton types
 In general every teams resource supports two type of change notification
-- **Change notification to track all changes related to a resource in a tenant** e.g. one can subscribe to change in messages in [channels(/chats/getAllMessages](link) acros teanant and get notified when ever a message is created in any channel in tenant
+- **Change notification to track all changes related to a resource in a tenant** e.g. one can subscribe to change in messages `channels(/chats/getAllMessages` across teanant and get notified when ever a message is created in any channel in tenant
-- **Change notification to track all changes for a specific respource**  e.g. one can subscribe to change in messages in a particular channel [/teams/{id}/channels/{id}/messages](link) and get notified when ever a message is created in that channel
+- **Change notification to track all changes for a specific respource**  e.g. one can subscribe to change in messages in a particular channel `/teams/{id}/channels/{id}/messages` and get notified when ever a message is created in that channel

 Check [Microsoft Graph change notifications](webhooks.md) to see what resources support what type of change notification.